Persian Tahdig (Crispy Rice Recipe)

 Instructions

-- Using a mortar and pestle, grind the saffron threads to a powder and mix with the water to steep and bloom.
+• Using a mortar and pestle or in the palm of your hand, grind the saffron threads to a powder and mix with advieh and the water to steep and bloom.
 Set aside.

-- Drain rice in a colander and give it a very quick rinse with lukewarm water.
+• Drain rice in a colander and give it a very quick rinse with lukewarm water.
+Test the rice; if it’s too salty give it another quick rinse.
 Set aside to drain completely.
 Wash and dry the pot, if using the same pot.

-- Set the rice pot over medium-low heat.
-Add 2 tablespoons of the butter (or ghee), olive oil, and 1 tablespoon of the saffron water, and melt the butter (or ghee).
-Swirl the oil around so it evenly covers the bottom of the pot and a little up the sides, adding more butter and/or oil if needed.
+• Set the rice pot over medium-low heat.
+Add 2 tablespoons of the butter (or ghee), olive oil, 1 tablespoon of the saffron water and melt the butter (or ghee).
+Swirl it around so it evenly covers the bottom of the pot and a little up the sides, adding more butter and/or oil if needed.
 Work quickly now.
 As soon as the oil starts sizzling, with a spatula, add enough rice to fully cover the bottom of the pot in a thin layer.
 Pack down the rice with the back of a spatula.
 This is your tahdig layer.

-- While the tahdig sets, in a small saucepan or microwave melt the remaining 2 tablespoons butter (or ghee) and add it to the remaining saffron water.
+• While the tahdig sets, in a small saucepan or in microwave, melt the remaining 2 tablespoons butter (or ghee) and advieh then add it to the remaining saffron water.

-- Lift the lid and drizzle the butter saffron mixture over the rice.
+• Lift the lid and drizzle the remaining butter saffron mixture over the rice.
 Drape a kitchen towel on top of pot to catch the condensation.
 Place the lid firmly back on the pot, making sure the kitchen towel edges are flipped up onto the lid on top.

 Video